Buying likes on Twitter, Facebook, LinkedIn, or any social network can be a recipe for disaster.

 Problem 1: Buying likes costs money

 Not only will it damage your account, it will cost money as well.
 It typically costs somewhere around $25 for 1,000 followers.
-Even though this isn’t a huge sum, if your adding thousands of likes this could cost hundreds of dollars…to wreck your social media accounts.
+Even though this isn’t a huge sum, if you are adding thousands of likes this could cost hundreds of dollars…just to wreck your social media accounts.